As far as I can tell, Bluebeam has all but become the defacto standard for electronically marking up PDF’s in structural engineering consultancies.

 Hopefully, the interface gets nicer looking though, I like that.

 Seriously there must be some opportunity here to make an excellent product more awesome (and useful in the process) by adding more features like this out-of-the-box…..

 The best thing we can do here is to create our own Toolset populated with standard sections and use the built in Toolset functionality to make our own installation of Bluebeam just that tiny bit more awesome.
 Not particularly intelligent like something that could actually be provided by the developers, but obviously better than the nothing, nada, zip provided by the out-of-the-box experience!

 This post will go over the basics of how to do this, and finally force me to actually do it myself whilst maintaining some will to live through the exercise.
 Essentially repeating some boring process over and over sums up structural engineering some days/weeks/months, but I don’t have to like it.

 First thing we need to do is print out to scale all the sections we want in our library from whatever CAD program we use.
 Take note of the scale you printed for later.

 Then one by one zoom in and take a snapshot (keyboard shortcut G), stick as close to the line as possible without going onto/over the line.
 If you have a mouse that you can adjust the sensitivity on, cranking it down will help with getting this as accurate as possible.
 Paste the snapshot into the same pdf or a new pdf.

 Right click the pasted snapshot and add it to an appropriately named layer, I used a layer called section.
-This is not mandatory, but it does give you the opportunity in the future to turn the visibility on and off of any sections you place as mark-ups, so it’s a damn good idea.
+This is not mandatory, but it does give you the opportunity in the future to turn the visibility on and off for any sections you place as mark-ups, so it’s a damn good ideato do it.

 Now select the section and rename the snapshot as per the sections size/designation.
 Also add the same size/designation as a comment.